Why should you register?

 Pros & Cons

-- Freesync has a very low range from 80-120 Hz on Ultimate Engine and 90-120 Hz on Standard Engine.
+- Half matte panel coating - Freesync has a very low range of 80-120 Hz on Ultimate Engine and 90-120 Hz on Standard Engine.
 With the Custom Resolution Utility from ToastyX, you can improve the max.
 Freesync Range to 80-120 Hz) (after newest Updates 48-144Hz)

 - Not really flicker-free (PWM) - Footstand takes a lot(!) of space on your desk - Clearly visible horizontal scan lines (on my unit more at the left quarter of the monitor) - Text Inversion (Text sharpness) - HDR currently is useless on the PC.
 On the PS4 it works fine.
 Dark image content still does not look as good and we miss many details in blacks at brighter image content.
 Even if you brighten your gamma, your colors and the image quality will suffer - Local dimming is pretty useless (only 8 dimming zones) - pretty pricey for a monitor without G-Sync

 Support Lim's Cave with a subscription on YouTube.
 Follow at Twitterand Facebookfor news and info about upcoming reviews, monitor releases, and other interesting posts.